Atanasio Echeverría y Godoy: 1787–1788

-On August 4, 1787, the Academy appointed Echeverría and classmate Juan de Dios Vicente de la Cerda to accompany Director Martín Sessé y Lacasta on an expedition.
+On August 4, 1787, the academy appointed Echeverría and classmate Juan de Dios Vicente de la Cerda to accompany Director Martín Sessé y Lacasta on an expedition.
 Echeverría was hired to sketch the nature and botanical life and elements on the excursion.
 This expedition required both students to go across the country to study and sketch the botanical nature of the world.
 Echeverría had only been 16 when he had been appointed.
 This expedition would last from August 1787 to the year 1788.
 The artists moved from base to base, exploring the Valley of Mexico and the surrounding mountains.

 1789

 In 1788 when the excursion ended, Echeverría and Cerda broke off from the group with zoologist José Longinos Martínez.
 The men remained in Mexicalzingo making dissections and sketches while the rest of the group went back to Mexico City.
-This began the second excursion that Echeverría would be a part of in Guerrero, lasting from March to December of 1789.
+This began the second excursion that Echeverría would be a part of in Guerrero, lasting from March to December 1789.
 During this trip, they collected about 372 new species and had created 180 paintings to go along with it.

 1790–1792

-In May of 1790, Echeverría went on his third expedition to California.
+In May 1790, Echeverría went on his third expedition to California.
 Both Echeverría and Cerda joined José Mariano Mociño for a while until 1792 when Cerda and leader Sesse decided to return to Mexico.
 During this expedition, the botanists became more selective of their work due to not finding any new species.
 The two assembled a collection along with over 100 paintings.